 Many people own cars, but not everyone owns them outright.
 That’s because many people have financed them, whether they’re new or used.
 If you’re looking to buy, be smart about how you pay for it.
 A lot of buyers go for a loan, but that’s not always the best move.
 Paying cash is the best way to go since this is an investment that doesn’t go up in value.
-As soon as you get your new ride, it will start to lose value.
-If you get a loan, you’ll be spending money for interest for something that’s worth less than what you paid, increasing the cost of ownership.
+As soon as you get your new ride, you will start to lose weight.
+If you get a loan, you’ll be for interest for something worth less than what you paid, increasing the cost of ownership.

 Preparing for the Next Purchase

 One of the downsides to spending cash is that it ties up money you could use for other purposes otherwise.
 For instance, if you have student loans, you might feel that you want to take care of them before making a major purchase.
 Luckily, you don’t always have to decide between the two.
 If you have debt from school, look into refinancing it.
 Many people find they can by getting better interest rates.
 Using a student loan calculator allows you to preview your potential savings from refinancing.